 The first step includes the selection of the Finished Good, the Inventory Location that the Production Order starts in and the Quantity Ordered for manufacturing.

 The second step of the Production Order process includes all the options to start and conclude the Production Order.

-The Production Order always starts at the Verified state.
+The Production Order always starts at the Approved state.
 In this state, the user may change the Finished Good Quantity Ordered that was entered in step one of the Production Order process.
 The Bill of Materials can be edited and updated only if no other Production Orders exist for the same Finished Good.